ezra-bible-app/ezrabibleapp.net/index.md

 ## Upcoming Features

-Ezra Bible App is currently on a bi-monthly release schedule.
-The next release [1.14](https://github.com/orgs/ezra-bible-app/projects/6) is planned for June 2024.
+Ezra Bible App is currently on a quarterly release schedule.
+The next release [1.15](https://github.com/orgs/ezra-bible-app/projects/9) is planned for September 2024.
 Here are some of the most noteworthy upcoming features:

-* Configurable type face
-* Various bugfixes
+* TBD

 <a name="installation"></a>